Amazon Prime Day 2018: The best deals still available (Wednesday update)

-Amazon Prime Day 2018 has ended -- but some deals are still available.
+Amazon Prime Day 2018 has ended -- and it was apparently Amazon's biggest blockbuster sale ever.
 The 36-hour sale officially ended at midnight PT (3 a.m.
 ET), so you're out of luck if you wanted a nice price cut on Bose headphones, Toshiba's Fire TV or the Instant Pot slow cooker That said, we're still seeing a handful of straggler bargains.
-Here are the best deals that were still available as of Wednesday, July 18 at 6:40 a.m.
+Here are the best deals that were still available as of Wednesday, July 18 at 2:11 p.m.
 PT.

 Disclaimer: CNET may get a share of revenue from the sale of the products featured on this page.